Skip to main content

 Penis pumps and penis extenders

 To be clear at the start: penis pumps are not designed to increase your penis size.
 They’re actually mechanical devices designed to draw blood to the penis using vacuum pressure, resulting in an erection of sufficient hardness for penetrative sex.
 Some also have settings allowing you or a partner to use them for pleasure and foreplay.
-You can read all about the pumps we consider best in our 2024 guide.
+You can read all about the pumps we consider best in our 2025 guide.

 Men who have undergone radical prostatectomy in response to prostate cancer form a common group of men in penis pump research.
-These men often develop erectile dysfunction, and some experience a phenomenon in which the penis retracts slightly into the body, making it appear shorter.
+These men often develop ED, and some experience a phenomenon in which the penis retracts slightly into the body, making it appear shorter.
 Studies suggest that penis pumps can both restore erectile function and prevent or reverse this size loss.
 However, this is not an indication that penis pumps will increase penis size; it’s a result specific to this group of men.

 If you’re hoping that male enhancement products will increase the size of your penis, a penis extender would be a far better option.
 Admittedly, they’re a lot more tedious to use than popping a couple of pills in the morning, with regimens involving several hours of daily wearing for several months in order to see growth.
 Still, they can actually produce results that no male enhancement pill can claim.

 Penis extenders gradually create microtears in the penile tissue, not unlike the muscular tears you create by lifting weights.
 Over time, those tears heal and add tissue to the penis.
-But with penis extension (unlike time at the gym), gains can be permanent, even if only to the tune of a couple centimeters.
+But with penis extension (unlike time at the gym), gains can be permanent, even if only to the tune of a couple of centimeters.

 You won’t see the ancillary benefits of boosted semen levels or increased energy and mental focus like you might with some male enhancement pills.
 Still, if the other results are what you’re after, these might be a great choice.